About Casa Lou Cardenas

 Information for Renters

-Casa Lou Cardenas, which is scheduled to be completed by March of 2024, will include six residential apartments and four commercial spaces for rent.
+Casa Lou Cardenas has six residential apartments and four commercial spaces for rent.
 If you’d like the opportunity to live or work in a place of beauty dedicated to experiencing the riches of a multicultural community, click here to contact us for information about leasing at Casa Lou Cardenas.

 ReferencesDuncan, Oli Olivas.
 We, Too, Came to Stay: A History of the Longmont Hispanic Community.
 Longmont Hispanic Study and El Comite, 1988.